proffatai/Cypress_Jenkins/README.md

 Proceed to Build step section, select Execute shell and run the custom command you would actually run on terminal `npm run myCode`

 Save the project and build the job.
 Proceed to view the output on console

+NB: `--config pageLoadTimeout` was added to invrease the page timeout